CUTR-at-USF/gtfs-realtime-validator/RULES.md

 <a name="E053"/>

-### E053 - `start_time` for trip has changed
+### E053 - `start_time` for frequency-based trip has changed

-A frequency based trip should have the same start time in the descriptor.
+A trip that is defined in frequencies.txt and has exact_times=0 or empty should have the same start_time in the descriptor for it's entire trip instance.
+A trip instance is defined as one journey of the vehicle from the starting stop_sequence for a trip_id in stop_times.txt to the ending stop_sequence for that same trip_id.

 From [TripUpdate.TripDescriptor](https://github.com/google/transit/blob/master/gtfs-realtime/spec/en/reference.md#message-tripdescriptor) for `start_time`: